CodingwithKarim/AgentK/README.md

 - [Google AI API Keys](https://aistudio.google.com/app/apikey)
 - [Hugging Face API Keys](https://huggingface.co/settings/tokens)

 OpenAI & Anthropic models will both require $5 upfront for API access.
 Perplexity will require $3 upfront.
 The rest of the providers are generous with their free tiers and give you access to plenty of models.
-HuggingFace & Groq especially gives you great model access & power with low fees.
+HuggingFace & Groq especially gives you great model access & power at low fees.

 ---